How to Prepare for an Elevator Mechanic Apprenticeship

 Following the acceptance of their application, apprentices will be given an entrance exam, which assess the applicant's skills and aptitude for working in the elevator industry.
 After passing the exam, applicants typically must participate in a personal interview session with an industry professional before being accepted into the apprenticeship program.

-According to the U.S. Bureau of Labor Statistics (BLS), elevator installers and repairers are expected to see an 11% increase in employment from 2010-2020, which is about as fast as the national average for all occupations.
-The BLS also reported that, as of May 2012, these professionals earned a median annual salary of $76,650.
+According to the U.S. Bureau of Labor Statistics (BLS), elevator installers and repairers are expected to see a 25% increase in employment from 2012-2022, which is much faster than the national average for all occupations.
+The BLS also reported that, as of May 2013, these professionals earned a median annual salary of $78,640.

 Related to How to Prepare for an Elevator Mechanic Apprenticeship